-In order to determine a student’s salary, the industry-specific regulations must be consulted.
-If no such industry-level collective bargaining agreement on student work exists, the guaranteed minimum monthly salary will apply.
+In order to determine the (minimum) salary for an employment agreement for student work, the industry-specific regulations have to be consulted.
+If no collective bargaining agreement was concluded within the industry on the salary of students, the guaranteed minimum salary will apply.

-A prior notification has to be filed with the National Social Security Office (the so-called DIMONA notification) no later than on the day the student starts working.
-This notification has to mention the start date and end date of the employment and detail the total number of hours the student is expected to work for the employer on the basis of the employment agreement.
+A prior notification has to be filed with the National Social Security Office (the so-called DIMONA-notification) no later than on the day the student starts working.
+This notification should detail the start – and end date of the employment and should contain the number of hours the student is expected to work for the employer, based on the employment agreement.

 Social security and income tax consequences

-Every paid activity as a student is, in principle, subject to regular social security contributions.
-However, for a maximum period of employment – which is normally 475 hours per calendar year, but has been increased to 600 hours for 2023 and 2024 –, students and their employers are exempt from paying those regular social security contributions on the student’s salary, provided an employment agreement for student work is concluded and the work is performed during periods when the student is not required to attend school.
-A solidarity contribution of 8.13%, split between employer (5.42%) and employee ( 2.71%), will, however, be due on the student’s salary.
+For a maximum period of employment of 475 hours per calendar year, students and their employers are exempt from paying the normal social security contributions on the student’s salary if the employment is performed during periods when the employee is not required to attend school.
+A solidarity contributionof 8,13% (5,42% at charge of the employer and 2,71% at charge of the student) is however due on said salary.

-Similarly, no withholding taxes will be due on the student’s salary during this maximum period of (currently) 600 hours per calendar year.
+Similarly, no withholding taxes will be due on the student’s salary during said 475 hours threshold.

-The 600-hour threshold has to be assessed at the level of the student, regardless of the number of employers they might have worked for.
+The above-mentioned threshold of 475 hours per calendar years needs to be assessed on the level of the student, irrespective of the number of employers the student worked for.

-In order to keep track of how many hours a student has already worked, a database that is linked to the DIMONA-notifications is available: email@example.com.
-This web-based application enables students to consult their outstanding balance of the 600 hours that can be performed under the beneficial system of solidarity contributions.
-Students can also print out a certificate of their outstanding balance to present to their (future) employer.
-This certificate contains a pass code that will allow the employer itself to verify the outstanding balance on the Student@Work application.
+In order to keep track of how many hours a student has already worked, a database has been set up, linked to the DIMONA notifications: www.studentatwork.be.
+This web-based application firstly enables the students to consult their outstanding balance of the 475 hours that can be performed under the above-mentioned system of solidarity contributions.
+Secondly, students can print out a certificate detailing said outstanding balance to present to their (future) employer.
+This certificate contains a pass-code that will allow the employer itself to verify the outstanding balance on the Student@Work application.

-Companies looking to employ students have to keep in mind the specific formalities that must be complied with and verify the students’ outstanding balance of hours that can be performed under the more beneficial system of solidarity contributions.
+When employing students, it is important to keep in mind the specific formalities that need to be complied with and to verify the student’s outstanding balance of hours that can be performed under the more beneficial system of solidarity contributions.